Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 I can’t stand Ballard’s *Crash*
 And its structural systemised fuck,
-And when it becomes Cronemberg’s
+And when it becomes Cronenberg’s
 I want to plant a bullet inside my cock
 Because the geometry of Rosanna Arquette with braces
 Is too fucking unbearable to me.